| |

 Although I essentially gave up my US account when I moved to London (Ah to be 18 with no recurring bills – the life!)
 I’ve been using my US account a lot more now, and frequently transferring to my U.K account.

-Which is why I’m SO happy I found Transfer-Wise multi-currency account.
-This is a perfect fit for travelers, ex-pats and freelancers, definitely something I wish I found sooner rather than later!
+This is the perfect fit for travellers, expats and freelancers, and definitely something I wish I found and started using sooner rather than later.

-This allows to hold up to 40 currencies on a single card.
-It’s also 4x cheaper than US banks!
+It also allows you to hold up to 40 currencies on a single card with exchange rates 4x cheaper than US banks!

 Layers